vincent/three-arena/Readme.md

     onLoad: function(){

-      this.learnSpell(FireBulletSpell); // learn a spell
+      this.learnSpell(Arena.Spells.FireBullet); // learn a spell

       done(this); // on scene !
     }